promisegrid/paper-ism/README.md

 #### Decentralized Infinite State Machine (DISM)

+A decentralized ISM is a system of interconnected infinite state machines that operate autonomously and interact with each other with no central controller.
+Each machine manages only its own local state based on transitions triggered by inputs.
+Inputs may be from local sources or from other state machines.

 A real-world example of a decentralized infinite state machine is a group of git repository forks, where each repository is an infinite state machine that can interact with other repositories via pull and push operations.

+XXX Each agent acts independently, promoting scalability and fault tolerance.
+Each agent is responsible for deciding its own next state based on both internal conditions and the promises made by other agents.
+These agents are autonomous, following the core principle of Promise Theory, where each agent manages its own behavior and is not dictated by any central authority.
+Agents only promise things that are under their own control -- agents cannot make promises on behalf of others.
+These promises can be observed by others to inform their own state transitions.

 #### Transition Function